collectiveaccess/ProvidenceDocs/_source/usermanual/creating_records.rst

 A relationship bundle works differently from a metadata element.
 When you enter a name into a relationship bundle, a type-ahead search is performed on the system.
 If the search finds matches, you’ll be prompted to select one and add the relationship.
 (Fig. 2.4)

+**Quick Add**
-If no match is found, you’ll be prompted with the option to create a new record with the entered name.
+If the Quick Add feature is enabled for a relationship, you’ll be prompted to create a new record with the entered value if no match is found.
 (Fig 2.5) If you select the create option, the Quick Add window will appear, and you will be able to create the record without having to leave the record currently being worked on.
-Unless a custom User Interface has been configured, the Quick Add pop-up editor is identical to the User Interface displayed when creating a new record through the New Global Navigation dropdown, but packaged in a pop-up window.
-(Fig 2.6) See section 5.1 User Interface Configuration for more on configuring custom User Interfaces for use in Quick Add pop-up editors.

 .. figure:: ../_static/images/2_6.png
    :name: Quick add editor